BrooksLabUCSC/flair/README.md

 <img src='https://people.ucsc.edu/~atang14/flair/flair_workflow_compartmentalized.png' alt='flair workflow' width='680'/>

-It is recommended to combine all samples together prior to running flair-collapse for isoform assembly by concatenating corrected read `psl` files together.
+It is recommended to combine all samples together prior to running flair-collapse for isoform assembly by concatenating corrected read `psl` or `bed` files together.
 Following the creation of an isoform reference from flair-collapse, consequent steps will assign reads from each sample individually to isoforms of the combined assembly for downstream analyses.

 It is also good to note that `bed12` and `PSL` can be converted using [kentUtils](https://github.com/ENCODE-DCC/kentUtils/tree/master/src/hg/utils) bedToPsl or pslToBed, or using `bin/bed_to_psl.py` and `bin/psl_to_bed.py`.